Treak Cliff Cavern: Blue John

-Trace elements from buried sediments, percolating rain water, and trapped sea water meant inorganic ions were present within the porous rock, among them chlorine, fluorine, sulfate, calcium, barium, lead, zinc, and even uranium.
+Trace elements from buried sediments, percolating rainwater and trapped seawater meant inorganic ions were present within the porous rock, among them chlorine, fluorine, sulfate, calcium, barium, lead, zinc, and even uranium.
 Organic material from the decomposing bodies of marine animals in the sediments formed hydrocarbons, precursors of oil and gas.
 At high pressure, a hot mineralised fluid formed and was forced into fractures and other voids in the rock.
 From this fluid, catalysed by the hydrocarbons, compounds such as galena (lead sulfide, PbS), sphalerite (zinc sulfide, ZnS), baryte (barium sulfate, BaSO4), and fluorspar (calcium fluoride, CaF2) were precipitated as solid crystals.
 At Treak Cliff the mineralised fluid was particularly rich in fluorine and 99% of the deposited mineral is fluorspar (technically, fluorite is the pure crystal and fluorspar the industrial name for the impure substance as mined).
 The exploitable deposits of fluorspar are known as "rakes", "scrins", "flats", or "pipes" depending on the size and shape of the voids in which the crystals were deposited.

 At Treak Cliff and nearby Blue John Cavern, the fluorspar is uniquely banded, ranging from blue-black to white.
 The exact cause of the coloration is disputed, but it seems that the formation of Blue John requires a rare combination of porous limestone containing a little hydrocarbon, small traces of radioactive elements, an impervious layer to prevent the mineral fluids and hydrocarbons from escaping, a high concentration of fluorine ions, and variations in conditions during the crystallization process to form the banded colours.
 The rarity of this combination of conditions explains the scarcity of Blue John.

 Because of its attractive banding and its rarity, Blue John has commercial value and ornaments made from it are much sought after by collectors.
 Historically, as well as from Treak Cliff and Blue John Cavern, veins of the mineral were also worked from Old Tor Mine and another mine in Winnats Pass, and also from mines near Windy Knoll and Odin Mine, toward Mam Tor.
 Limited opencast extraction of Blue John took place on the top of Treak Cliff during World War II, and an incident of unofficial and illegal extraction from Old Tor Mine in the 1970s led to that mine being closed by order of H.M.
 Inspector of Mines, leaving Treak Cliff and Blue John Cavern as the two remaining sources of new stocks of the mineral.
 Both caves have a policy of supplying raw Blue John only to shops within Castleton, so the few outlets selling it elsewhere rely on old stocks.